cncf/servicedesk/README.md

 The CNCF ServiceDesk policy for Kubernetes community is defined at [Kubernetes Steering repo](https://github.com/kubernetes/steering/blob/master/service-desk.md).

-### I changed my email and lost my servicedesk access, what can I do to get it back?
+### I changed my email and lost my servicedesk access.
+What can I do to get it back?

 Email info@cncf.io and one will be created for you.